-Nick Evans: Coalfire is a cyber security consulting firm.
+Nick Evans: Coalfire is a cybersecurity consulting firm.
 We are in a bunch of different spaces like the payment industry, healthcare industry, federal industry… pretty different industries.

 Basically, what Coalfire does is smooth services that we offer to our clients, anywhere from consulting work to professional pediatrician tests.
-Essentially, what Coalfire is trying to do is bring our clients up to compliance, find any vulnerability within the client’s network and expose them for solving malicious attacks.
+Essentially, what Coalfire is trying to do is bring our clients up to compliance, find any vulnerability within the client’s network and expose them to solving malicious attacks.

-We have a set of products, called Coalfire One, that is exposed to our clients and internal employees and I work as a Product Owner for the product, so I work with Hexacta developers and the clients.
+We have a set of products, called Coalfire One, which is exposed to our clients and internal employees and I work as a Product Owner for the product, so I work with Hexacta developers and the clients.

 Miguel Salas: It is very important that what we do is maintain the trust of our clients and we can depend on our partners, Hexacta, to help us in keeping that trust.

 Why does Coalfire choose Hexacta for development and testing?

 Miguel Salas: I had the opportunity to work with a lot of different contracting companies in this field, both onshore and offshore and it can be really challenging when you are trying to develop a product in real-time.
 So what Hexacta gives us is very fast responses when working with the engineering team and since we develop using an Agile framework, using Scrum, the communication is key when you are trying to complete the Sprint.

 It is not just writing the requirements and throwing them at the team.
 We are able to engage in real-time with the team and you do not see this with a lot of other contracting companies.

 What differences does Coalfire find between Hexacta and other contractors?